ajdavis/emptysquare-hugo/emptysquare/content/how-to-be-free-from-greed.md

 > Cast aside all involvements and cease all worldly affairs.
 Do not think good or bad.
 Do not administer pros and cons.
 Cease all the movements of the conscious mind, the gauging of all thoughts and views.

 In other words, while we're doing zazen, there's no trading.
 There's no profit or loss.
-That's true when we're going our daily zazen at home, and it's true all week while we're here.
+That's true when we're doing our daily zazen at home, and it's true all week while we're here.
 While we're here, we're practicing like Dogen.
 We just leave everything behind.

 ***